-Mid to Mid, net income reinvested, net of charges and tax.
+Basis: Mid to mid; net of tax and charges, net income reinvested.
 Performance does not include the effect of any initial or redemption charges.

 Past performance is not a reliable indicator of future performance.
 The price of shares and the income from them can fall as well as rise and, if investors buy shares, they may not get back the amount they originally invested when they sell them.
 In addition, smaller companies can be subject to certain specific risks not associated with larger, more mature companies.